What to do if your child complains that an adult is doing the bullying.

 If you feel you have a genuine concern and the assistant principal, year level coordinator or student wellbeing coordinator hasn't been able to resolve it then raise this issue with the principal and if that isn't successful you can make a complaint to the Department.

-It is the Department of Education and Early Childhood Development’s role to ensure that, wherever possible, concerns are resolved at the school level.
-Information on Information on how schools and the Department manage your concern or complaint can be found on the Department’s website – see Parent Complaints – Schools.
+It is the Department’s role to ensure that, wherever possible, concerns are resolved at the school level.
+Information on Information on how schools and the Department manage your concern or complaint can be found at Parent Complaints – Schools.